-Isabella Hone-Saunders is currently practicing as a curator, arts worker and artist in Naarm (so-called melbourne, australia), on the unceded lands and water ways of the Boonwurrung and Woiwurrung (Wurundjeri) people of the Kulin nation.
+Isabella Hone-Saunders is currently practicing as a curator, arts worker and artist in Narrm (so-called melbourne, australia), on the unceded lands and water ways of the Boon Wurrung and Woi Wurrung (Wurundjeri) people of the Kulin nation.

 Her curatorial practice is concerned with accessibility, representation and shared social responsibility, while examining with criticality, the inclusivity of public art spaces.
 She aims to interrogate and implement methodologies towards an ethical and activist informed curation.

-Hone-Saunders’ artistic practice most utilises movement, with the use of video as preferred medium, often centering her body as a focal figure.
+Hone-Saunders’ artistic practice most often utilises movement, with the use of video as preferred medium, often centering her body as a focal figure.
 She aims to explore ideas of body idealisation, physicality, residual body-language, identity and embodied readings and representations of gender constructs.

 In 2017 Bella Hone-Saunders completed her Masters of Art Curatorship at The University of Melbourne.

 In 2016 she completed a Graduate Diploma in Art History at The University of Adelaide.